 Good to know: The difference in quality for 1€-2€ more (or less) is actually insane.
-Paying 1€ less per night in a cheap, dodgy place could easy come with cockroaches and unclean sheets etc.
+Paying 1€ less per night in a cheap hostel in Bangkok could easy come with cockroaches, dodgy location, unclean sheets, etc.

 Rule of Thumb: Never go with the cheapest hostels in South East Asia.
 Always pay a tiny bit more, and you won’t have any issues with bed bugs or anything.

 However, if you are traveling on a shoe-string budget and you wanna save every penny, there are ways to find the cheapest places to stay in Bangkok.

 - Open Hostelworld with full list of accommodations in Bangkok